-Your baby is constantly on the move.
-Nothing makes him or her happier than dropping a spoon from the highchair over and over again.
-If you aren't stifling the urge to say "No!" chances are you've said it in the last few hours.
-Welcome to life with a 10- to 12-month-old!
+Babies this age are often on the move.
+They like nothing more than to drop a spoon from the highchair over and over again.
+If you aren't saying "No!" now, chances are you've said it in the last few hours.
+Welcome to life with a 10- to 12-month-old.
 At this age, infant development is rapid.

 What to expect

 From ages 10 to 12 months, your baby is likely to enjoy:

 - Improved motor skills.
 Most babies this age can sit without help and pull themselves to a standing position.
 Creeping, crawling and walking while holding onto furniture will eventually lead to walking without support.
 By 12 months, many babies might take their first steps without support.

 - Better hand-eye coordination.
 Most babies this age can feed themselves finger foods, grasping items between the thumb and forefinger.
 They might also be able to use a spoon.
 Your baby might delight in banging blocks together, placing objects in a container and taking them out, as well as poking things with a finger.

 - Evolving language.
 Most babies this age respond to simple verbal requests.
 Your baby might become skilled at gestures, such as shaking the head no or waving bye-bye.
 Expect your baby's babbling to take on a new tone and evolve to words such as "dada" and "mama."
 You might hear certain exclamations, such as "uh-oh!"